krisvanrens/nexus-lang/README.md

 - Error handling?
 Result types?
 - Support for integration into a visual IDE / generative tooling.
 - Range declarations using `start..=end` for use in `for` loops.
+- Require safe edge types?
+How?
+- Provide clear and good error messages on every level.
+- FFI?
+How to deal with FFI of rich Unicode strings?

 ## Known limitations